 It means wildlife in our yard

-It means there is a diary farm across the valley that makes their own raclette cheese, and sells whole milk into glass bottles that you bring yourself.
+It means there is a dairy farm across the valley that makes their own raclette cheese and sells whole milk into glass bottles that you bring yourself.

 It means road signs – and the corresponding roads – that tend to be rather twisty, narrow, and steep.

 It means having an acute sense of elevation – as it has such a strong determining factor in many things – like the weather.
 The weather forecast is not complete without knowing the isotherme (the elevation where 0° will fall – so you know where the rain ends, and the snow begins.)